Learn about The Laravel Controller And its Basic Concept

 Hi guys,

-You can use a controller for request handling logic instead of defining in the route files.
+You can use a controller for request-handling logic instead of defining it in the route files.
 Today we learn about The Laravel Controller and Its Basic Concept.
 It stores the controllers in the app/Http/Controllers directory.

 Defining Controllers: